Music Education, BM

 The Bachelor of Music in Music Education is a 120-credit comprehensive program that leads to Georgia K-12 teacher certification in music.
 Clayton State University is an accredited institutional member of the National Association of Schools of Music.
 All education programs at Clayton State have been approved by the Georgia Professional Standards Commission.
 Students who meet the Georgia Professional Standards Commission requirements for licensure will be eligible to teach PK-12 music in the Georgia public schools.

-- Hear, identify and manipulate with fluency in sound and notation the elements of music such as rhythm, melody, harmony, structure, timbre, and texture
+- Hear, identify and manipulate with fluency in sound and notation the elements of music such as rhythm, melody, harmony, structure, timbre, and texture.

-- Demonstrate proficiency in solo and collaborative performance including technical competency, sight-reading, interpretive skill and artistic self-expression
+- Demonstrate proficiency in solo and collaborative performance including technical competency, sight-reading, interpretive skill and artistic self-expression.

-- Think, speak and write clearly and effectively about music
+- Think, speak and write clearly and effectively about music.

-- Develop teaching and coaching skills appropriate to the performance medium
+- Develop teaching and coaching skills appropriate to the performance medium and in the context of the elementary and secondary classroom.

 Honor Societies and Clubs